Neuropeptide B

 Neuropeptide B is a short biologically active peptide whose precursor in humans is encoded by the NBP gene.
 Neuropeptide B acts via two G protein-coupled receptors, neuropeptide B/W receptors, called NPBW1 and NPBW2 encoded by the genes NPBWR1 and NPBWR2, respectively.
 Neuropeptide B is thought to be associated with the regulation of feeding, neuroendocrine system, memory, learning and in the afferent pain pathway.
-It is expressed throughout the CNS with high levels in the substantia nigra, hypothalamus, hippocampus, and spinal cord.
+It is expressed throughout the central nervous system with high levels in the substantia nigra, hypothalamus, hippocampus, and spinal cord.

+Function

+The functions of neuropeptide B mirror the functions of the closely related neuropeptide W in many respects, as they bind to the same receptor targets but differ mainly in their levels of expression in different tissues, and when and how they are released.
+However, while neuropeptide W binds to both NPBW1 and NPBW2 with similar affinity, neuropeptide B is relatively selective for NPBW1 and binds only weakly to NPBW2.
+Central actions of neuropeptide B include regulation of appetite and energy homeostasis, reproductive behavior, pain, anxiety, and emotions.
+Peripheral actions include regulating secretion of adrenal hormones, and various regulatory roles in pancreatic beta cells and adipose tissue.